-pulmonary hypertension secondary to any other cause i.e. not primary.
+• pulmonary hypertension secondary to any other cause i.e. not primary.

-Pulmonary artery graft surgery - with surgery to divide the breastbone
+Pulmonary artery graft surgery

-The undergoing of surgery requiring median sternotomy (surgery to divide the breastbone) on the advice of a consultant cardiologist for disease of the pulmonary artery to excise and replace the diseased pulmonary artery with a graft.
+The undergoing of surgery on the advice of a consultant cardiologist for disease of the pulmonary artery to excise and replace the diseased pulmonary artery with a graft.